Skip to content

 • if your files are smaller and you don't plan to search individual files, pack them into .tar or .zip files,

-• from the technical point of view, optimal "chunk" of packed data is 500 MB or bigger,
+• from the technical point of view, the optimal "chunk" of packed data is 500 MB or bigger,

 • don't use front-end servers for anything else than moving several small files!
-Submit a regular job and/or take an interactive job instead to handle with the archival data.
+Submit a regular job and/or take an interactive job instead to handle the archival data.

-• keep in mind that the master HOME directory of each HSM storage is dedicated just for initialization scripts, and thus has a limited quota of just 50 MB.
+• keep in mind that the master HOME directory of each HSM storage is dedicated just for initialization scripts and thus has a limited quota of just 50 MB.

 Move data between storages